Principles of Innovation: Unlocking Creativity and Driving Progress.

 Thomas Edison famously said, “I have not failed.
 I’ve just found 10,000 ways that won’t work.”
 Iteration isn’t failure—it’s progress (and failure is a key ingredient in innovation in any case).

-5. Collaborate Effectively
+5. Collaborate the Right Way

-6. Balance Short-Term and Long-Term Thinking
+6. Invent Using Short-Term and Long-Term Thinking (but Maybe not too Long-Term)

 When innovating, think about solutions for today and the future: